WebAssembly/design/BinaryEncoding.md

     * If `GetLoc::index` < 32, write a single byte as described [above](BinaryEncoding.md#fold-immediates-into-opcodes).
     * Otherwise, write the opcode of `GetLoc` and the variable length integer `GetLoc::index`.

+## Backwards Compatibility

+Restating the relevant [high-level goal](HighLevelGoals.md): "Design to maintain the versionless, feature-testing and backwards-compatible evolution story of the web; engines should not need multiple, versioned decoders".

+As explained above, for size- and decode-efficiency, the binary format will serialize AST nodes, their contents and children using dense integer indices and without any kind of embedded metadata or tagging.
+This raises the question of how to reconcile the efficient encoding with the backwards-compatibility goals.

+Specifically, we'd like to avoid the situation where a future version of WebAssembly has features F1 and F2 and vendor V1 implements F1, assigning the next logical opcode indices to F1's new opcodes, and V2 implements F2, assigning the same next logical opcode indices to F2's new opcodes and now a single binary has ambiguous semantics if it tries to use either F1 or F2.
+This type of non-linear feature addition is commonplace in JS and Web APIs and is guarded against by having unique names for unique features (and associated [conventions](https://hsivonen.fi/vendor-prefixes)).

+The current proposal is to maintain both the efficiency of indices in the [serialized AST](BinaryEncoding.md#serialized-ast) and the established conflict-avoidance practices surrounding string names:
+  * The WebAssembly spec doesn't define any global index spaces
+    * So, as a general rule, no magic numbers in the spec (other than the literal [magic number](http://en.wikipedia.org/wiki/Magic_number_%28programming%29)).
+  * Instead, a module defines its *own* local index spaces of opcodes by providing tables *of names*.
+    * So what the spec *would* define is a set of names and their associated semantics.
+  * To avoid (over time) large index-space declaration sections that are largely the same between modules, finalized versions of standards would define named baseline index spaces that modules could optionally use as a starting point to further refine.
+    * For example, to use all of [v.1](V1.md) plus [SIMD](EssentialPostV1Features.md#fixed-width-simd) the declaration could be "v1" followed by the list of SIMD opcodes used.
+    * This feature would also be most useful for people handwriting the [text format](V1.md#text-format).
+    * However, such a version declaration does not establish a global "version" for the module or affect anything outside of the initialization of the index spaces; decoders would remain versionless and simply add cases for new *names* (as with current JS parsers).

 ## Further ideas
 * Macro layer on top of serialized AST (allow the logical equivalent of `#define ADD1(x) (x+1)`)
   * A simple variant would be just having nullary macros (`#define ADDX1 (x+1)`)